 Arts festivals across the country often advertise themselves with collectible posters.
 Some festivals hire an advertising agency to design their poster.
 Others commission the prior year’s Best of Show winner to do an illustration for their poster.
 The Central Pennsylvania Festival of the Arts does things a bit differently.

 Our posters are unusual in that they’re the work of one man.
 For more than 30 years Lanny Sommese, distinguished professor emeritus of visual arts in Penn State’s Stuckeman School of Visual Arts, has designed the Festival’s poster.
-Although Sommese retired from Penn State in the spring of 2014 after 44 years of teaching, he has no plans to retire from designing the Festival’s annual poster.
+Although Sommese retired from Penn State in the spring of 2014, he has no plans to retire from designing the Festival’s annual poster.

 A full set of Sommese’s Arts Festival posters is on display in the HUB-Robeson Center on Penn State’s University Park campus.